 Concerns have been raised with regard to the detrimental impact the development will have upon ecology.
 Natural England have been consulted on this application however their comments are still outstanding.
+Any response received will be reported at the meeting.

 Subject to the planning conditions set out above the proposal is considered to achieve the requirement of Policies ST1, ENV3 and DM25 of the Copeland Local Plan.